 British Columbia resident Faith Gibson was the representative plaintiff in the suit.
 Gibson’s daughter, Meah Bartram, was born with a hole in her heart in 2005.

 The law firm that handled the case says as many as 200 children in Canada could benefit from the settlement.

 Withdrawal Symptom Litigation

-Withdrawal syndrome is listed as a possible adverse effect of Paxil on the drug’s label.
+Withdrawal syndrome is listed in Paxil’s label as a possible adverse effect.

 Although no studies link Paxil to withdrawal or addiction, GSK has settled thousands of lawsuits related to these issues.
 All cases were settled out of court with no jury awards given.